arju-vk/CSS/README.md

 In this :

-▫️The syntax and forms of the language
+▫️The syntax and forms of the language <br>
-▫️Specificity, inheritance, and the cascade
+▫️Specificity, inheritance, and the cascade<br>
-▫️CSS selectors, including pseudo-elements, nesting, scoping and shadow parts ▫️CSS at-rules, including media and container queries ▫️CSS values and units module, including numeric data types, textual data types and functional notations ▫️Box model and margin collapse
+▫️CSS selectors, including pseudo-elements, nesting, scoping and shadow parts<br>
+▫️CSS at-rules, including media and container queries<br>
+▫️CSS values and units module, including numeric data types, textual data types and functional notations<br>
+▫️Box model and margin collapse<br>
-▫️The containing block
+▫️The containing block<br>
-▫️Stacking and block-formatting contexts
+▫️Stacking and block-formatting contexts<br>
-▫️Initial, computed, used, and actual values
+▫️Initial, computed, used, and actual values<br>
-▫️CSS shorthand properties
+▫️CSS shorthand properties<br>
-▫️CSS flexible box, multi-column and grid layout ▫️Animation, transitions, and transforms
+▫️CSS flexible box, multi-column and grid layout<br>
+▫️Animation, transitions, and transforms<br>